 They say in business that it “takes money to make money,” which is true.
 If you are walking away from a cushy 9-to-5 job to start a business, make sure you have enough capital to not only fund the business but to also take care of yourself.
 Expect to take a huge reduction in pay as you go from your day job to business ownership.
 I recommend having enough money set aside to take care of at least one year of personal expenses while you are building the business.

 Keep in mind that the income generated by the business is not for personal use and you’ll need other means, such as personal savings, to support your everyday living.
 You must also determine how much funding is needed for working capital and operational costs.
 It’s very difficult to get startup financing, so you’ll probably have to bootstrap your way through for the first few years.
 Borrowing money from family or friends and using personal credit are typical funding strategies that entrepreneurs use.
 Not having a solid financial plan in place can and will be detrimental to your business.

 Starting a business from scratch and growing it organically can be one of the most challenging things you will ever do.
 It takes time to develop a product or service, build a customer base, hire staff and manage the financial aspects of a business.

 If you don’t want to spend the next 10 years of your life with the uncertainty and stress of building a business, you may decide that buying an existing business is a better alternative.
 When buying an existing business, you have a built-in customer base, reputation, resources and, most importantly, cash flow.
-There’s a proven formula for success that you can build upon while being able to realize profits from day one.
+There’s a proven formula for success that you can build upon while being able to realize profits from Day 1.